St. Kitts and Nevis & the EU – Political and Economic relations

 St. Kitts and Nevis has had a formal relationship with the European Union (then the European Economic Community) since 1984.
 As a former British colony, which became independent in 1983, it was the entry into the EEC by Britain in 1973 which offered St. Kitts and Nevis and other Commonwealth countries in Africa, Caribbean and the Pacific (ACP) the possibility of negotiating their future relations with the EU.

 The overall aim of EU co-operation is to improve the quality of life of the populations in the beneficiary countries through targeted and sustainable programmes.
-In 2010 the EU Delegation to Barbados and the Eastern Caribbean, which covers St. Kitts and Nevis, disbursed 130 million euros in development co-operation aid amongst the ten countries it is accredited to in the region.
+In 2014 the EU Delegation to Barbados and the Eastern Caribbean, which covers St. Kitts and Nevis, disbursed just over EUR 80 million in development co-operation aid amongst the ten countries it is accredited to in the region.

 The European Investment Bank (EIB) also helps to implement the EU’s cooperation and development policies outside the EU and has made loans available to St. Kitts and Nevis.
 EIB loans have been utilised in the country for airport development, In addition, credit lines have been provided to the St. Kitts and Nevis Development Bank for the financing of productive investments for small and medium sized enterprises in the industrial, agro-industrial, transport and service sectors.

 The EU is placing increasing emphasis on climate change, alternative energy and food security as well as mainstreaming issues such as environmental protection, gender and governance in its development co-operation.
 The EU is committed to the promotion of Human Rights, the rule of law and democracy worldwide.

 As it pertains to the Regional dimension St. Kitts and Nevis and the EU conduct relations not only at bilateral level, but within the framework of several regional groupings and other fora.